Sugapriyan-P-K/just-C/readme.md

 ## How C language works underthehood

-C is widely used in Systems and embedded application programming which has direct memory manipulation, low-level control and standard libraries provides essential functions and utilities.
-Many modern languages built on C's concepts.
+C is widely used in systems and embedded application programming, which involves direct memory manipulation, low-level control, and standard libraries that provide essential functions and utilities.
+Many modern languages are built on C's concepts.

 ### A formal C program contains

-- Starting with preprocessing file nothing but _#include<someheaderfile>_ that handles directives that starts with '#' in the source code and it also performs conditional compilation using '#ifdef'
+- Starting with the preprocessing file, which is nothing but _#include <someheaderfile>_, it handles directives that start with '#' in the source code.
+It also performs conditional compilation using #ifdef.
-- Compilation : The compiler(gcc, clang, etc) translates c source code to assembly code.
-It performs lexical analysis, parsing, semantic analyzing and optimization and so on.
-The output of assembly code file will be (.s) file.
+- Compilation: The compiler (GCC, Clang, etc.) translates C source code into assembly code.
+It performs lexical analysis, parsing, semantic analysis, and optimization, among other tasks.
+The output is an assembly code file with a (.s) extension.
 - The assembly code is translated into machine code using an assembler.
 The assembler converts assembly instructions into binary instructions.
 The output of this stage is an object file ('.o' or '.obj') file contains machine code instructions and data
 - Linking, if the program consists of mulitple source file, each files is compiled seperately into an object file.
 The linker that combines the object files, resolves symbols and references, and links them with libraries.
 The result is an executable binary file.